Morning of the Fray, The

 A. L. Lloyd, "The Hold-Up at Eugowra Rocks" (on Lloyd4, Lloyd10)

-NOTES: Although the song implies Gardiner was separate from Gilbert, Morgan, and Ben Hall, in fact Gilbert and Hall were associated with Gardiner's gang.
+NOTES [92 words]: Although the song implies Gardiner was separate from Gilbert, Morgan, and Ben Hall, in fact Gilbert and Hall were associated with Gardiner's gang.
 Ben Hall was shot in 1865; Johnny Gilbert met his fate in 1866.
 Gardiner was eventually taken and imprisoned, but was released and sent into exile after serving ten years of a 32 year sentence.
-For more on Gardiner, see "Frank Gardiner." - RBW
+For more on Gardiner (known as "The Darkie" because of he was part-aborigine), see "Frank Gardiner."

 Go to the Ballad Search form